franneck94/Vscode-Python-Config/README.md

 Creates config files with pre-defined settings for modern Python projects in your VSCode *workspace*.

-Files in the workspace's .vscode folder (files **are** overridden):
+Files in the workspace's .vscode folder:

 - settings.json: Best settings for Python-related extensions
 - launch.json: Configurations for debugging your python projects
 - tasks.json: Tasks to execute your python projects

-General IDE Files in the root directory (files are **not** overridden):

-- .editorconfig: Standard file settings (line-feed, insert new-line, etc.)
-- .gitattributes: Gives attributes to pathnames
-- .gitingore: Specifies intentionally untracked files to ignore

-Python-specific files in the root directory (files **are** overridden):
+Python-specific files in the root directory:

 - .pre-commit-config.yaml: Tools to run on every git commit
 - pyproject.toml: General settings for the linters and formatters
 - requirements-dev.txt: Python packages to install for developers (linter, testing etc.)
 - requirements.txt: Python packages to install for users (starts as an empty file)

+General IDE Files in the root directory (files are **not** overridden if already existing):

+- .editorconfig: Standard file settings (line-feed, insert new-line, etc.)
+- .gitattributes: Gives attributes to pathnames
+- .gitingore: Specifies intentionally untracked files to ignore

 ## How to use